 The Spectator is currently in the process of raising funds for a speakership series at W&L in honor of Dr. Jefferson Davis Futch III, a longtime professor and champion of conservative thought.
 The series would aim to bring conservative, intellectual speakers to campus to foster civil discourse on important issues facing America today.
-To make a donation to this cause, please click on the button below or mail us a check at PO Box 446, Lexington, VA 24450.
+To make a donation to this cause, please click on the button below or mail us a check at 5 Henry Street, Lexington, VA 24450.

 Dr. J.D.
 Futch Biography

 Dr. Jefferson Davis Futch, III greatly contributed to the intellectual vigor of Washington and Lee University during his years as a professor of history.

 Dr. Futch was born in Baltimore ca. 1934 to Mildred Hopkins Futch and Jefferson Davis Futch, II.
 Dr. Futch attended Forest Park High School in Baltimore, then entered Johns Hopkins University in Baltimore where he ultimately received his MA and, after military service, his PhD in modern European History with a concentration is post W.W.
 I German history.
 While at Hopkins he was a member of Phi Beta Kappa.

 Before receiving his PhD, he enlisted in the U.S. Army and was sent to Monterey, California to attend the prestigious U.S. Strategic Foreign Languages School to study Italian.
 He was then posted to Italy in the late 1950’s in Army Intelligence.
 After several years on active duty in Italy during the cold war, he was discharged from the Army and returned to Hopkins to finish up his doctorate degree.